 Committed: amounts that can be spent only for purposes determined by a formal action of the Board of Directors.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-The Board of Directors has elected to place restrictions on a portion of its General Fund fund balance for several economic development and community projects totaling \$1,120,000.
-The Board has also committed \$105,259 of its General Fund fund balance for the Industrial Park Section 3 lift station and force main improvement costs.
+The Board has committed \$2,678,184 of its General Fund fund balance for the following capital projects: